Cystitis Medicines UK: Nitrofurantoin and Trimethoprim Explained

 - Those with liver or kidney problems

-- Those with porphyria or blood disorders
+- Those with anaemia, low folic acid, porphyria, or blood disorders

 Over-the-Counter Options